N1nEmAn/hi-str/README.md

 # Description
-When I want to find some key words in files, there is no really ez command for it.So I make it and upload for you.
+When I'm researching IoT security and want to search for some keywords in files, there really isn't a very simple command to do it.
+So I made this and uploaded it for you.

 `histr` is a simple tool for searching a string in files within a specified directory.
 It provides an easy way to search for occurrences of a given string in files recursively within a directory.